schicwp/dinky-cms/doc/CONTENT-API.md

 # Working With Content

-To work with content using the REST api, there are
+To work with content using the REST api, there are two overall functions:

 1. Submit content as a **ContentSubmission**
 2. Read content as a **ContentResponse**